2019 Texas DWI Deferred Adjudication Bill.

 How to get your DWI deferred adjudication criminal records sealed in San Antonio, Texas.

-- Get your case dismissed after you complete probation.
+2. The judge must dismissed your case after you complete probation.

 The judge will dismiss your case under Article 42A.111 of the Tex.
 Code of Crim.
 Proc. if you successfully complete probation.